Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: A Case Study on Mamba Model for IDN Management

+In this case study, we adopt Mamba-\gls{PEFT} to fine-tune a pretrained Mamba-based \gls{LLM} for intent-driven \gls{RAN} management \cite{21}.
+Instead of updating all model parameters, which would require high memory and computing, Mamba-\gls{PEFT} modifies only selected components inside the Mamba block.
+These include the input and output projections, specific state-space transitions, or a small number of additional state dimensions.
+By limiting the number of trainable parameters, the method reduces memory usage and keeps the fine-tuning process efficient while preserving the model’s long-context reasoning ability.
+Since Mamba processes sequences in linear time, the overall adaptation becomes more scalable than transformer-based alternatives.
+The fine-tuned model is integrated with a \gls{RAG} module, which provides access to current network information, configurations, and logs.
+With both selective parameter adaptation and retrieval-augmented knowledge, the resulting Mamba-\gls{PEFT} model delivers accurate and context-aware responses to operator queries while remaining suitable for use in hierarchical \gls{RAN} environments.

-In the intent validation stage, the system evaluates whether the operator’s intent can be safely and effectively executed under current and predicted network conditions.
-This is done using a data-driven and predictive framework.
-First, the system continuously monitors key performance indicators including traffic load, packet loss percentage, and power consumption.
-These metrics are forecasted into future time slots using a transformer-based time series model that captures trends and relationships in temporal data.
-Once an intent is submitted, such as a request to improve throughput or reduce power usage, the system validates it against predicted network conditions.
-A multi-level check is performed where each intent is compared to predefined thresholds for the three metrics.
-For example, if a high throughput increase is requested during a period of already high traffic, the system may flag the intent as infeasible.
-A lookup table is used to cross-reference predicted values and \gls{QoS} outcomes from past executions to enable fast and intelligent validation.
-This process helps ensure that only those intents are executed which are likely to maintain or improve overall network performance.
+In the intent validation stage, the system evaluates whether an operator’s intent can be executed safely under both current and predicted network conditions. \glspl{KPI} such as traffic load, packet loss, and power consumption are continuously monitored and forecasted using Mamba4Cast \cite{20}.
+Mamba4Cast is a Mamba-based zero-shot time-series foundation model built on selective state-space representations.
+It combines causal convolution layers with lightweight Mamba-based encoder blocks to capture multi-scale temporal patterns and generates multi-horizon forecasts in a single pass.
+When an operator submits an intent to increase throughput or reduce power usage, the predicted \gls{KPI} trajectories are checked against predefined feasibility thresholds.
+If the forecasts indicate a risk of performance degradation, such as requesting higher throughput during a period of high expected load, the system marks the intent as infeasible.
+A lookup table that maps predicted KPI patterns to known quality-of-service outcomes from past executions further accelerates the decision.
+Through this combination of Mamba-based time-series forecasting and historical pattern matching, the validator ensures that only intents suitable for future conditions proceed to execution.

-Finally, the last part of this case study includes the \textit{Mamba} architecture for intent execution via network application orchestration.
-In particular, we use decision \textit{Mamba} proposed in \cite{16}.
-We propose \gls{HDMGA}, a hybrid hierarchical decision-making framework that integrates decision \textit{Mamba} as the high-level decision mechanism and a \gls{DT} as the low-level control transformer.
+Finally, the last part of this case study includes the Mamba architecture for intent execution via network application orchestration.
+In particular, we use the Decision Mamba proposed in \cite{16}.
+We propose \gls{HDMGA}, a hybrid hierarchical decision-making framework that integrates Decision Mamba as the high-level decision mechanism and a \gls{DT} as the low-level control transformer.